teamniteo/handbook/next-task.md

 ## Developers

  - Go through our [Zenhub Backlog](https://github.com/niteoweb/operations/issues#boards).
 Choose a task that you like and is not on a sprint then ask the Scrum Master if you can start working on it.
  - Search the codebase and documentation for "TODO", "XXX" and similar strings.
-Try to understand why it's there and create a ticket for it.
+Try to understand why it's there and create an issue for it.
 If you like the task, you can start working on it immediately.

 ## DevOps and Support